-The Town’s budget process begins in the spring of each year and ends with the adoption of the budget by June 30 of that year.
+The Town’s budget process begins in January of each year and ends with the adoption of the budget by June 30 of that year.
 The Town’s budget process is a public process and citizens are encouraged to participate.
-Please review the 2017/2018 Budget Schedule for more information regarding opportunities to participate in the FY2017/18 Budget Process.
+The 2019/2020 Budget Schedule details the opportunities the public has to participate in the process.

-Draft FY2017/18 Annual Operating Budget & 5-Year Capital Improvement Project Budget
+FY2019/20 Annual Operating Budget & 5-Year Capital Improvement Project Budget:

-To download the entire draft budget at once click the link that follows: FY19/20 Annual Operating Budget & 5-Year Capital Improvment Project Budget (10.5MB)
+To download the entire budget at once click the link that follows: FY19/20 Annual Operating Budget & 5-Year Capital Improvment Project Budget (10.5MB)

 Prior Fiscal Year Budgets: